Update: additional vaccine stock - 6 July 2019

 The overwhelming majority of influenza vaccination that takes place each year is done during April and May.
 The Ministry has asked providers to prioritise the stock remaining in clinics, estimated at around 20,000 doses, to those most at risk from the harmful effects of influenza.

 PHARMAC and Seqirus, the manufacturer of Afluria Quad influenza vaccine, have worked together to make 14,000 vaccines originally intended for the private market available to those who are eligible for publicly funded vaccines.
-The funding of Fluarix Tetra has also been extended from only children aged 6 to 35 months to include use in pregnancy.
+The funding of Fluarix Tetra (available only through general practices) has also been extended from only children aged 6 to 35 months to include use in pregnancy.
 This means that at 11 June 2019, an additional 20,000 vaccines are available for higher risk patients.

 The Ministry is continuing to ask general practices and pharmacists to ensure they closely manage their stock levels and prioritise the vaccination of those at greatest risk of influenza: